NREL/HPC/docs/Documentation/Applications/gams.md

 By typing `gams <input_filename>` on the command line, the default procedure LP and the default solver Gurobi will be used.
 In order to override the default option to use, *e.g.*, Soplex, you can try the following two methods:

-[1]  Use the *option* statement in your GAMS input file.
+1. Use the *option* statement in your GAMS input file.
 For example, if your model input uses LP procedure and you want to use Gurobi solver to solve it, just add `option lp=soplex` to your input file.

-or

-[2]  Specify the solver in the command line, *e.g.*, `gams <input_filename> lp=soplex`.
+1. Specify the solver in the command line, *e.g.*, `gams <input_filename> lp=soplex`.

 A sample script for batch submission is provided here: